The Big Data problem at Arkose Labs

 At its core, automated data quality tests is using data to test the quality of data.

 However, at Arkose, data quality is further complicated by two definitions of ‘bad’ data.

 What does Data “Quality” mean, exactly?

 Data at Arkose Labs is somewhat atypical in that we have two kinds of “bad” data:

-Data that is missing, malformed, or otherwise corrupted due to fraudulent traffic that imperfectly attempts to mask itself as normal traffic
+- Data that is missing, malformed, or otherwise corrupted due to malicious traffic that imperfectly attempts to mask itself as normal traffic

-To give an example, our Arkose Protect Challenge collects all kinds of data from the user’s browser and device, one of which is a particular fingerprint consisting of a collection of facts from the browser: languages, plugins, fonts, resolution, color depth, amongst other things.
+To give an example, our Arkose Bot Manager platform collects all kinds of data from the user’s browser and device, one of which is a particular fingerprint consisting of a collection of facts from the browser: languages, plugins, fonts, resolution, color depth, amongst other things.

 This data is returned as a string containing the values for each of the fingerprint components.
 Each of these values is expected to have a certain type, for example, fonts should be a list of strings, color depth is expected to be an integer from a known list.